Table of Contents

 - 8 Utilizing Homomorphic Encryption in Identity Verification

-- 9 Limitations of Homomorphic Encryption
+- 9 What Are the Challenges of Homomorphic Encryption?

 - 10 The Future of Homomorphic Encryption